- Women's Health

 12 Things You Can Do to Make the Most of Your Time During Pregnancy Bed Rest

-Although most pregnant women do not have to be put on bed rest, those with a high risk pregnancy, or complications that develop during pregnancy often do.
+Although most pregnant women do not have to be put on bed rest, those with a high-risk pregnancy or complications that develop during pregnancy often do.
 I was one of those women.
 At 34, I was blessed to discover I was pregnant with twins.
-At 33 weeks, I went into premature labor, and was told I had to go on bed rest for 4 weeks to make sure the babies got enough oxygen, and that I didn't go into premature labor.
-I was also put on a medication to prevent premature labor.
-I had a 3 year old at home, and could not imagine how I could accomplish 4 weeks of bed rest.
+At 33 weeks, I went into premature labor and was told I had to go on bed rest for four weeks to make sure the babies got enough oxygen, and that I didn't go into premature labor.
+I was also put on medication to prevent premature labor.
+I had a 3-year-old at home, and could not imagine how I could accomplish four weeks of bed rest.
 With the help of relatives and friends, we made it happen.
 Never one to like to waste time, I found things to keep me busy.
 Here's a list of things anyone on bed rest can do to get the bed rest needed for a healthy baby ( or babies) and make use of her time as well.

 3) Keep a journal: When I was on bed rest, I kept a journal of the pregnancy and my feelings.
 I wrote in it much more when I was on bed rest because I had the time, and I wanted to remember how I felt.
 You could write the journal privately, for yourself, or write a journal to your baby of things you want to share with him or her once they are born, etc.

 4) Write a blog: What better time to start a blog about the pregnancy of your baby.
 You can keep in touch with relatives and friends, and also reach out to the rest of the internet world, and promote your blog to other moms on bed rest.
 And it will be a great story to share with your baby someday, especially if you keep the blog posts from that period.